 Enterprise single sign-on options

 - JSON Web Token (JWT): Credentials and user information is sent in JSON format encrypted using a Zendesk Shared Secret.
 For information on configuring JWT single sign-on, see Enabling JWT (JSON Web Token) single sign-on.

-- Secure Assertion Markup Language (SAML) is available only to Professional and Enterprise accounts.
-SAML is supported by many identity provider services, such as Okta, OneLogin, Active Directory, and LDAP.
+- Secure Assertion Markup Language (SAML): SAML is supported by many identity provider services, such as Okta, OneLogin, Active Directory, and LDAP.
 For information on configuring SAML single sign-on, see Enabling SAML single sign-on.